jkorrr/Sudoku/README.md

 # Sudoku
-A light sudoku generator and solver
+A light GUI sudoku generator and solver